 Grief is part of the life cycle and as well as mourning the loss of the person who has gone, we may also feel a sense of unease as the loss of another close to us, reminds us of our mortality.
-We all kind of know no one lives forever, but it's not something we dwell on too much!
+We all kind of know no one gets forever, but it's not something we dwell on too much!

-This wee tips sheet offers some small ideas which may help someone who is grieving suffer less.
+These wee tips sheet offers some small ideas which may help someone who is grieving suffer less.
 Sometimes all we can do is offer something to help people suffer less and let them know they are not alone.
 People care

 'I'm sorry,' she replied.
 'Everyone asks me.
 And I would not do so even if I knew how.
 It belongs to you.
 Only time and tears take away grief; that is what they are for."

-Be kind to yourself and each other now, as only now is real and matters.
-We all do.
-Life can be like the weather, wet, windy and stormy, but each day brings the hope of the sun coming back, and one day it will give it time.
+Be kind to yourself and each other now, as only now is real and it matters, we all do.
+Life can be like the weather, wet, windy and stormy, but each day brings the hope of the sun coming back and one day it will give it time.
 Know people care.